alackles/CMSC-500-ST-23/_pages/notes/01/git.md

 toc_icon: "cog"
 ---

 _There are many, many, many tutorials on git and GitHub online.
-In an effort not to re-invent the wheel, I have compiled my favorite of these resources
+In an effort not to re-invent the wheel, I have compiled my favorite of these resources for this tutorial.
+That means it is NOT a completely follow-able tutorial if you miss class; you will want to meet with me separately._

 # Git